Hey, you're running out of time to watch Wonder Woman 1984 on HBO Max

 Time is running out to catch Wonder Woman 1984 on HBO Max.
-The colourful superhero sequel is available to stream only for a limited time and will no longer be available on the streaming service after Jan.
+The colourful superhero sequel is available to stream only for a limited time and only has a few days left.
+It will no longer be available on the streaming service after Jan.
 25.

 Wonder Woman 1984 was released Dec.
 25. With many theaters closed by the COVID-19 pandemic, movie studio Warner Bros. hedged its bets and also released the film on HBO Max so you could watch it from the comfort of your sofa.
 But it was only a limited run, lasting one month from the original release date, which means you have just over a week left to catch this latest superpowered blockbuster.